 - The academy gate closes at 8:25am

 - Any student arriving after this time should sign in at Student Reception.
-Students without a satisfactory explanation will be issues a detention of 1 hour to complete the following or next available day.
+Students will be issued with a detention of 1 hour to complete the following or next available day.
 The student will receive a sticker in their planner

 - Repeated lateness will be reported to parents/carers

 Authorised absence is where the academy has given approval for absence in advance or where the explanation given afterwards has been accepted as satisfactory justification for the absence.
 Parents/carers may not authorise absence; only the academy can do this.
 Parents/carers should contact the Attendance Office by telephone on the morning of absence (preferably before 8:25am, giving a reason and an expected date of return).

 Absence may be authorised for such reasons as: